felixbarten/Requirements-Engineering/_includes/content.md

 #### 2.4

+Memory is a process that takes part in the whole brain instead of just parts of it as was believed previously.
+If an event is worthy of being remembered the Hippocampus and the Frontal Cortex will preserve it in long term memory.
+Whenever your brain stores new memories the physical structure will change slightly to accomodate the new connection.
+Whenever you retrieve a memory synapse will form between two cells.
+The more frequently this connection is used the stronger it will grow.
+As you have more experiences during your lifetime the total amount of connections increases in the brain.

+However not everything we perceive will be stored in memory.
+A lot of the experiences will be filtered out by our brain, this keeps us sane as we don't have to keep track of every little detail.
+Whenever you pay attention (a limited resource) it will enable your brain to save this event if it's deemed significant.
+To become a memory this event will first be stored in short term memory.
+The short term memory lasts for about 30 seconds.
+If the memory is important it will gradually be moved to long term memory.
+If it's transfered to long term memory it can be remembered indefinitely.

+However memory recall is not perfect by any means.
+A number of things can go awry when trying to recall a memory.
+The person can simply fail to recall the memory.
+This can happen if the memory is not encoded well in the memory.
+Or the person can alter the memory when recalling it.

 #### 2.5

 By using blackboard during the "Apprenticing the customer interview" I had the impression that more subjects or things were pointed out than during an interview without a laptop present.
 During the interaction with the system a lot of the time there were inquiries or statemetns about buttons of which the user did not know which purpose they served.
-ANd some minor annoyances that weren't discussed before hand also appeared during this part of the interview.
+And some minor annoyances that weren't discussed before hand also appeared during this part of the interview.

 ### Joel